 1.1 SCOPE

-These regulations shall be known as the City of Centennial Roadway Design and Construction Standards Manual 2016 (hereinafter referred to as the "Manual").
-The Arapahoe County Roadway Design and Construction Standards Manual 1986, previously adopted by the City of Centennial in 2001, is hereby superseded by this Manual.
+These regulations shall be known as the City of Centennial Roadway Design and Construction Standards Manual (hereinafter referred to as the "Manual").
 The City of Centennial is hereinafter referred to as the "City."

 1.2 AUTHORITY AND JURISDICTION